How to Apply for the PhD Program

 Declaration of Finances

-International students must submit the Declaration and Certification of Finances form along with the required bank statement.
-Your application will be reviewed without this form, but the form must be submitted before you are officially admitted.
-Hence it is advisable to submit it with your application in order to avoid delays in your visa later.
-The bank statement must show resources for the full cost of education and living expenses listed on the Declaration and Certification of Finances form.
+International students must submit the Declaration and Certification of Finances form before a visa can be issued.
+We do not need this form in order to review your application.
+If you are offered admission and accept the offer, then you must submit the form along with the required bank statement before you can be admitted to the university and get a visa.
+The bank statement must show resources for the full cost of education and living expenses.
 If you are offered a teaching assistantship, then a bank statement showing about US$3300 to cover any additional cost of living will be sufficient.
 Please note that you are not required to pay this amount, only to show evidence of such finances in a bank account.
+To repeat, we do not need this documentation in order to review your application.